menu

 Overview

 Galesburg is a tiny city located in the state of North Dakota.
-With a population of 115 people and just one neighborhood, Galesburg is the 122nd largest community in North Dakota.
-Much of the housing stock in Galesburg was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 112 people and just one neighborhood, Galesburg is the 122nd largest community in North Dakota.
+Galesburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Galesburg is generally considered to be a blue-collar town.
-44.19% of the Galesburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Galesburg is a city of transportation and shipping workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Galesburg who work in sales jobs (11.63%), healthcare (11.63%), and management occupations (9.30%).
+Galesburg is a blue-collar town, with 41.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Galesburg is a city of transportation and shipping workers, managers, and sales and office workers.
+There are especially a lot of people living in Galesburg who work in sales jobs (15.38%), business and financial occupations (12.82%), and the sciences (10.26%).

 And if you like science, one thing you'll find is that Galesburg has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.